faveosuite/faveo-integration-sample/README.md

 - <a href="https://github.com/ladybirdweb/agora-invoicing-community">Agora invoicing </a>
 - <a href="https://github.com/ladybirdweb/agora-license-manager">Agora license manager</a>

-This application is muti tenant and can be deployed on any cloud infrastructure
+This application is <a href="https://github.com/archtechx/tenancy">muti tenant</a> and can be deployed on any cloud infrastructure

 Who is this for?
 --------------------------